cloudfoundry/docs-cfcr/docs/installing/openstack/deploying-bosh-openstack.md

-#Deploying BOSH for Kubo on OpenStack
+#Deploying BOSH for CFCR on OpenStack

-This topic describes how to deploy BOSH for Kubo on OpenStack.
-Installing Kubo requires deploying a BOSH Director.
+This topic describes how to deploy BOSH for Cloud Foundry Container Runtime (CFCR) on OpenStack.
+Installing CFCR requires deploying a BOSH Director.

-After completing the procedures in this topic, continue to the [Deploying Kubo](../deploying-kubo/) topic.
+After completing the procedures in this topic, continue to the [Deploying CFCR](../deploying-cfcr/) topic.

+!!! note
+	CFCR was formerly known as Kubo, and many CFCR assets described in this topic still use the Kubo name.

 ##Step 1: Generate a Configuration Template

-Perform the following steps to generate a Kubo configuration template:
+Perform the following steps to generate a CFCR configuration template:

 1. Ensure you are using a machine that has access to the VMs on the OpenStack network.
 Depending on your network topology, you may need to execute the commands below on a bastion host.
 1. Change into the home directory.
 Enter the following command: